TomConlin/StarBash/star_bashing.md

 we get treating this as a data munging problem that is shareable with a much broader audience than typically appreciate the shell.

 Our data set is a field, a representation of intensity at locations in two dimensions.
 Some locations will be stars and others will be background.
 We should figure out how to tell them apart.

+the original data is available at:

     # wget  http://homework.uoregon.edu/pub/class/sciprog15/stars.txt